thabo104/appstore-alexa-docs/_includes/content/english/fire/fire-app-builder-customize-analytics-tags.md

 You can customize the names of the analytics tags.
 (Tags are action or attribute names).
 Customizing the names can make it easier to identify activities you're interested in.

-The complete list of analytics tags are available in `AnalyticsTags.java` (inside AnalyticsInterface > java > com.amazon.analytics > AnalyticsTags).
+The complete list of analytics tags are available in `AnalyticsInterface > java > com.amazon.analytics > AnalyticsTags > AnalyticsTags.java`.

 Here's an example tag: